 Improvement in your dog’s stool is one of the first things that a new raw feeder comments on to other dog owners and friends.
 Not only will there be less of it, but it will also be much much easier to manage (firm vs loose).

-Since your dog is utilizing almost all of what they eat, raw fed dogs go less often meaning there is much less that ends up in the yard!
+Kibble is full of fillers and carbs that your dog doesn't need.
+So, when you switch your dog's diet, they will be utilizing almost all of what they eat.
+Raw fed dogs go less often meaning there is much less that ends up in the yard!
 Whatever does end up in the yard will dry up and crumble into the soil in a matter of days!
 This makes yard cleanup duty a breeze!

 Raw fed dog owners often comment on theirdog’s stool smelling less foul.
 It is still poop, but you will notice the benefit once you see and smell it!
 After, you will be able to pick out a kibble or can-fed dog because dogs who are not on a raw diet typically have soft-loamy stools that stink to high heaven!